drobilc/MatchMaker/README.md

 ## Installation

-### Prerequisites
+### System requirements

-You have to have ROS kinetic and python2 installed, as well as Gazebo and Rviz.
+You have to have [ROS kinetic](http://wiki.ros.org/kinetic/Installation) and python2 installed, as well as [Gazebo](http://gazebosim.org/) and [Rviz](http://wiki.ros.org/rviz/UserGuide).
 You also need a ROS repository.
-For ROS kinetic, the compatible version of computer operating system is Ubuntu neki neki, other versions mihght also work but have not been tested with this code.
+For ROS kinetic, the compatible version of computer operating system is Ubuntu 16.04, other versions mihght also work but have not been tested with this code.

 ### Get the code